a8truong/UCSD_MentalHealth_Bot/README.md

 # UCSD MentalHealth Bot

-This application is a mental health chatbot directed towards UCSD students.
-To run this application, you need to have your OpenAI key in a .env as OPENAI_API_KEY = key.
-Then you run streamlit run app.py in your terminal.
+This is a mental health chatbot targeted at UCSD students, primarily to inform students of resources available to them as well as provide a nonjudgemental space for them to reach out for help.

+To run the code, conda create --name --file requirements.txt and create a .env file in the project folder and set environment variable OPENAI_API_KEY = Your own OpenAI API key.

+With the conda environment activated, run streamlit run app.py.
+This will open up the chatbot application locally and allow you to talk with it.